nishantapatil3/JvisionDecoderToInfluxdb/README.md

 Know more about GPB:        https://developers.google.com/protocol-buffers/

 ##JvisionDecoder
-JvisionDecoder is a GRPC-client that collects streaming data from QFX-servers and serializes structured data.
-Writes the collected data into a log file on the port number being listened to.
+JvisionDecoder is a GRPC-client that collects streaming data from QFX-servers and serializes structured data then Writes the collected data into a log file on the port number being listened to.

 Ex: jvision_port_2000.txt, jvision_port_3002.txt, jvision_port_9000.txt

 #JvsionDecoderToInfluxdb.py